PaperMC/docs/docs/paper/admin/reference/system-properties.md

 Where a system property is stated as `unset`, setting it as `true` will work to enable it.

 :::

+[Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are another way to pass values to Paper.
+They can be set in various ways, depending on your operating system and how you start Paper.

+In most cases, you will not need to use these, unless you are running Paper in a (Docker) container or such.

 ## List of system properties